mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record-update.md

     * **June 1st, 2024** – Any sender not in full compliance will experience blocking.

-* Yahoo has not provided exact dates, but has said "the rollout of enforcement will begin in February 2024.
+* Yahoo! has not provided exact dates, but has said "the rollout of enforcement will begin in February 2024.
 Enforcement will be gradually rolled out".

 >[!NOTE]
 >